andrewkshim/react-animatronics/docs/walkthrough.md

 When we call `playAnimation()`, that component will receive an updated `animatronicStyles` prop on every animation frame over the course of 500 milliseconds.
-The `animatronicStyles` will contain the interpolated `left` attribute e.g. `"0px"`, `"11px"`, `"34px"` all the way up to `"200px"`.

-The `animations` prop can also be an object or a function, and we'll go over this in the TODO section.

 That's it for the basics!
-Next up, a short detour into an alternative API.
+Next up, a short detour into an alternative, HoC API.

 ## <a name='hocs'></a> 02.
 Higher-Order Components